OpenCourseAPI/data-analysis/README.md

 ## Contributing

 We welcome all contributions!
 Have an idea or found a bug?
-Open an issue or PR!
+Feel free to open an issue or a PR.

 _More info will follow, but in the meantime, get started by running the app as described above._